 The Palaeoecosystems group is currently expanding.
 We are recruiting individuals with an interest in pursuing an undergraduate internships or summer projects; Masters by Research or PhDs, and are also looking to attract postdoctoral fellows whose research interests complement those of the group.

 Masters by Research

 We welcome applications from undergraduate students looking to undertake MScR training.

 - Hyoliths and the Pace of the Cambrian Explosion (M. Smith)

 Applications are due in early April, though we may be able to consider self-funded applicants after this date.
-Durham and external undergraduates may be eligible for the Stephen Mills Scholarship (April deadline).
+Durham and external undergraduates may be eligible for the Stephen Mills Scholarship (April deadline: apply here).